 Celebrating the next generation of global changemakers for mental health system innovation!

-The Global MINDS Fellowship Program (GMFP) is a year-long opportunity for highly qualified applicants from low- and middle-income countries and Canada with diverse academic backgrounds and skills to collaborate in international transdisciplinary teams to create innovative and impactful solutions for the wicked problem of reducing the global burden of mental disorders and related issues (e.g., suicide).
+The Global MINDS Fellowship Program (GMFP) is a year-long opportunity for highly qualified applicants with diverse academic backgrounds and skills to collaborate in international transdisciplinary teams to catalyze the development, implementation, mobilization and evaluation of disruptive solutions for the wicked problem of reducing the global burden of mental and substance use disorders and related issues.

-The first and third GMFP (2017 and 2019) will be held in Kenya, with its cohort of Fellows focused on developing solutions for the East African context.
-The second GMFP (2018) will be held in London, Canada, and will be focused on incubating innovative solutions for marginalized populations and under-served communities (e.g. Indigenous Peoples) in Canada.
+The first GMFP (2017-18) was held in Kenya, with its cohort of Fellows focused on developing solutions for the East African context.
+The second GMFP (2018-19) will be held in London, Canada, and will be focused on incubating innovative solutions with and for local communities facing marginalization, including mental health inequities.

 The GMFP approach is carried out through three stages: